DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 `env` and `service` can also be added to your infrastructure metrics.

 The tagging configuration for service metrics lives closer to the Agent in non-containerized contexts.
-Given that this configuration does not change per each invocation of a service's process, adding `version` to the configuration is not recommended.
+Given that this configuration does not change for each invocation of a service's process, adding `version` to the configuration is not recommended.

 ##### Single service per host